kost/tty2web/README.md

 ## Development

 You can build a binary using the following commands.
-There is basic Windows support, but it is limited. go1.9 is required.
+There is basic Windows support, but it is limited. go1.16 or later is required.

 ```sh
 # Install tools